-For STEAM/Engineering try to build something out of blocks or recyclables, like a house for one of the characters you read about, or an environment for a wild creature.
+In order to work on STEAM/Engineering try to build something out of blocks or recyclables, like a house for one of the characters you read about, or an environment for a wild creature.

 Keep a journal of your summer adventures by drawing and labeling pictures or writing a sentence or two (or more) about some of the things you do.